 Back injuries are one of the most common work injury threats to nurses, affecting thousands every year.
 In fact, the Centers for Disease Control estimates that 12 percent of nurses leave the profession due to a back injury.
 With the already existing shortage of nurses, it’s important to stress safety and injury prevention in the healthcare environment in order to prevent these instances of work injury.

-Richmond Workers’ Compensation attorney, Michelle Lewane, shares these tips for preventing painful back injuries in nurses:
+Richmond Workers’ Compensation attorney, Michele Lewane, shares these tips for preventing painful back injuries in nurses:

 - use lifting assistance devices, such as gait belts, walkers, railings, sliding boards and more, when lifting a patient;